bradhowes/keystrokecountdown/src/articles/translate/index.md

 ![](FrenchEnglish.png)

-The macros read whatever text is in the __System Clipboard__ and passes it to the `translate.js` script being run in a Nodejs process.
-Keyboard Maestro reads the output of the Nodejs process and puts it into the __System Clipboard__, replacing the text that was there with its translation.
+The macros read whatever text is in the __System Clipboard__ and passes it to the `translate.js` script being run in a Node.js process.
+Keyboard Maestro reads the output of the Node.js process and puts it into the __System Clipboard__, replacing the text that was there with its translation.

 Both macros are configured to appear in the _global macro palette_, which appears in the Keyboard Maestro